sanhalee17/Lafayette_OpenDog/README.md

 # Lafayette_OpenDog
 The repository contains:
-      1. OpenDog ROS launch file
+   1. OpenDog ROS launch files
    2. OpenDog Ros Python nodes for 2D forward walking
    3. Arduino ROS limit switch node
+   4. Drawings/ matlab calculations
+The package name is 'odrive_ros'.
+Recommend changing this in the future

+#Sub-Repository / Launch File Explanation

+1. **launch** folder stores launch files
+   - ```odrive_wlims.launch``` connects all odrives in series.

+   - Takes about 3-5 mins to connect all.
+Pay attention to micro-USB conection

+   -```odrive_wlims_one.launch``` connects only one odrive.

+   -Only connects 4 odrives.
+Modify the launch file if necessary.

+   -command : ```roslaunch odrive_ros odrive_wlims.launch```

+2. **nodes** contains nodes.

+   -

 # Nov.13.2019
    1.Output funcions of limit switches were added to odrive_interface.py and odrive_node.py
    2. Inverse_kinematics.py is added to the package
 # Nov.14.2019
    The Arduino limit switch node is completed.
 Variable names may change in the future, but it is fully functioning
 # Nov.21.2019
    Limit switch is published on rising edge (modified in odrive_node.py)
    # Nov.24.2019
    The launch file (odrive_wlims.launch) has been modified.
 6 odrive nodes are added with specified hex serial numbers, and